MeSoftHorny/WTRTI/docs/docs/features.md

 ## Groups
 Groups controls how the indicators are displayed, their position and layout.
 ![#](images/wtrti_groups.png)
+!!! tip
+    To quickly access this settings, double-click on a group (e.g. "Main") in the main window.

 You can also move a group using keyboard.
 Select a group in the main window, **ALT-TAB** to the game and press: